Anita Date-Kelkar

 Anita Date-Kelkar (née Date) is an Indian actress.
 She works predominantly in Marathi and Hindi television.
 She is best known for her role in Zee Marathi television series Majhya Navaryachi Bayko.
-She is also widely known for her role in the film Me Vasantrao for which she won a Filmfare Award Marathi for Best Supporting Actress at the 7th Filmfare Awards Marathi and Zee Chitra Gaurav Puraskar for Best Supporting Actress.
+She is also widely known for her role in the film Me Vasantrao for which she won the Filmfare Award Marathi for Best Supporting Actress at the 7th Filmfare Awards Marathi and Zee Chitra Gaurav Puraskar for Best Supporting Actress.

+She won another two Filmfare Awards Marathi in the same category for her performances in the films Vaalvi (2023) and Jarann (2025).

 Early life

 Anita was born on 31 October 1980 in Nashik, Maharashtra.
 She did her schooling from M. R. Sharda Kanya Vidya Mandir, Nashik and she did Master of Arts from Lalit Kala Kendra, Pune University.

 Career

 She started her career in 2008 with Marathi film Sanai Choughade.
 She also appeared in the various Marathi films like Coffee Ani Barach Kahi, Ajoba, Popat, Seema, Gandha, Myna, A Paying Ghost, Jogwa, Adgula Madgula, etc. In 2012, she played a role in Hindi film Aiyyaa.
 In 2019, she did a role in Tumbbad.

 She made her television debut with Marathi serial Daar Ughada Na Gade.
 She did a supporting role in Agnihotra, Manthan, Anamika and Eka Lagnachi Tisri Goshta and in Hindi serial she played role in Baal Veer, Bandini and Bhai Bhaiya Aur Brother.
 She played the lead role in Majhya Navaryachi Bayko on Zee Marathi.
 Currently, she is playing Rama in Nava Gadi Nava Rajya on Zee Marathi since 2022.